 Sponsor: Fiesta Rentals - your source for game rentals in Toronto

 As the population of the Earth increases, scientists search for ways to feed them all.
 When naturally occurring crops and food sources aren't enough, they seek to modify them to grow faster, be more resistant to diseases and insects, and produce more food.
 Many crops of canola, soybeans, cotton, and corn are already genetically modified.
 You probably have food in your house that has been genetically modified already, as in many places it is classified the same way as natural crops.

 Human Genome Project

 One of the most ambitious scientific projects to date is actually the precursor to a lot of biotechnology research.
 By studying the map of human DNA that the genome project provides, biotechnology experts can develop new ways to test for and treat common genetic diseases that you may not even know you are carrying.
-Those tests that your baby had before it was born were not to see if it would need a rhinoplasty later on, but to see if it had inherited any diseases from you.
+Those tests that your baby had before his or she was born were to see if it had inherited any diseases from you.